ChrisPasda/crispyclean/Übergabeprotokoll/README.md

 README

-Script for printing the surname, prename and the working area
+script for printing the surname, prename and the working area

 execute the script and input the name of the co-worker